ArtyomSukiasyan/ArtyomSukiasyan/README.md

 ## Besides programming

-I am fond of psychology, I like to walk, read books, listen to music and, of course, play chess.
+I am fond of psychology, I like to walk, read books, listen to music, hiking, climbing and, of course, play chess.

 ### I'm in online chess
 - [lichess](https://lichess.org/@/artiom1401)